Caucasus-Rosetta/Lingua-Corpus/README.md

-# Abkhazian-Russian Data Pipeline for NMT and SST
+# Abkhazian-Russian Data Pipeline for NMT and STT

 ## Description